 c) If students are unable to accept their offer of admission and want to defer approval, they must reapply the following year prior to March 15.

-Students may take up to 12 credit hours (4 courses) as independent students (see: http://www.openacadia.ca/index.php/med-study-options) to be counted toward a graduate program upon admission to the program.
-For M.Ed. courses, the student does not need to wait for two years (experience requirement for M.Ed. program application) in order to register as an independent student and take M.Ed. level courses at Acadia.
-There are some restrictions on independent students taking core courses, especially in Counseling (check with Joy Cunningham at Open Acadia for more details).
+Non-program students may take up to 12 credit hours (4 courses) as independent students (see: https://med.acadiau.ca/programs.html) to be counted toward a graduate program upon admission to the program.
+For MEd courses, independent students do not need to meet the two years' employment experience (which is a requirement for MEd program application).
+There are some restrictions on independent students taking core courses, especially in Counselling (check with Joy Cunningham, MEd Programs Course Manager, for more details).

-Please note, admission as an independent student does not guarantee admission to the program, and in the case of the M.Ed.
-Counselling program, all core courses are restricted to students already admitted to the program.
-Nonetheless, if you meet the admission requirements for a M.Ed. program and believe your application is solid, you may consider beginning by taking a course as an independent student.
+Please note, admission as an independent student does not guarantee admission to the program due to the competitive nature of the admissions process.
+Nonetheless, if you meet the academic admission requirements for an MEd program, you may consider taking up to four courses as an independent student.
 Independent students are admitted to courses on a space availability basis.

 The School of Education does not routinely provide advice concerning the choice of electives.
 Any program-specific requirements or restrictions are noted in the calendar; in the absence of any such limitations you may assume that an elective which complements your area of study is suitable.